siddvoh/Github-Pages/index.md

 #### [Here is a meme](meme.jpg)

-I am also fairly active on [Twitter](https://www.twitter.com/siddvoh)
+I'll be working a SWE Intern at Teradata this summer.
+Previously, I was working at Hitachi India as an ML Intern.
+I am also fairly active on [Twitter](https://www.twitter.com/siddvoh).
+In my free time, I like to learn about  general finance and investing in the stock market.

 I'm gonna tell you about myself and my favorite [lines of code](#lines-of-code), [Restaurants on UCSD Campus](#restaurants-on-ucsd-campus), [Music Artists](#music-artists), and [Cuisines](#cuisines-and-dishes)